openalea/libcaribu/README.md

 ---

-## What is Caribu.cpp?
+## What is libcaribu?

-Caribu.cpp is a companion package of openalea.caribu dedicated to the compilation/installation of caribu c++ extension.
+libcaribu is a companion package of openalea.caribu dedicated to the compilation/installation of caribu c++ extension.
+It also provides a low level pythonic interface to these extensions (read/write input and output files, launch commands)

 ## Installation